malloc47/malloc47.github.com/_posts/2020-12-28-dashboard-start.md

   <img src="/img/posts/cockpit/clock.png" alt="Clock card" width="400" />
 </a>

-The clock card consists of a header with the date, the current time, a grid with the Central and Pacific times displayed, and the sunrise/sunset times.
+The clock card consists of a header with the date, the current local time, a side-by-side view of the time in the US Central and Pacific time zones, and the sunrise/sunset times.

 The `clock` view implementing this looks something like: